lizygeogy/docs/docs/Accounttakeover.md

 | User Profile Enricher | This operator gets the relevant JAVA applicable user details corresponding to a unique ID and enriches the tuple.
 User details can be extracted from JDBC database store or json file on HDFS.
 You can configure the operator based on the enrichment data source you choose.Using this operator is optional in an ATO application. |
 | Geo Data Enricher | The application identifies the geolocation of the transaction by performing a lookup of the transaction IP against the external database like Maxmind database.
 Using this operator is optional in an ATO application. |
 | Rules Executor | This operator is the Drools Operator.
 It applies the pre-defined rules to the incoming tuples and takes a suitable action depending on the outcome of the rules applied to a tuple.
-| Output Module | Output module consists of two operators
-- **Avro Serializer**
-Avro Serializer serializes the output of the Rules Executor (Drools operator) to send to Kafka Output operator.
-- **Kafka Output Operator**
-Kafka Output operator sends these events to the specified Kafka topic for consumption by other applications.
+| Output Module | Output module consists of two operators:**Avro Serializer** serializes the output of the Rules Executor (Drools operator) to send to Kafka Output operator. **Kafka Output Operator** sends these events to the specified Kafka topic for consumption by other applications.
 This publishes the information which can be consumed by Omni-Channel Fraud prevention application.
-Refer to &lt;Application Backplane&gt; |
 | HDFS Output Operator | This output operator writes messages coming from the Rules Executor to the specified HDFS file path.
 Using this operator is optional in an ATO application. |
 | OAS Operator | This operator writes messages to a Kafka topic that are consumed by Online Analytics Service (OAS). |